hdShang/arxiv-daily/docs/cs-CV/2025-11-17/papers/251112977v2-artiworld-llm-driven-articulation-of-3d-objects-in-scenes.md

 ---
 layout: default
-title: ArtiWorld: LLM-Driven Articulation of 3D Objects in Scenes
+title: "ArtiWorld: LLM-Driven Articulation of 3D Objects in Scenes"
 ---

 # ArtiWorld: LLM-Driven Articulation of 3D Objects in Scenes